riquiofficial/auctions/README.md

 # Running Locally

-In your chosen folder, type "Git clone 'https://github.com/riquiofficial/auctions.git'".
+In your chosen folder, type "Git clone 'https://github.com/riquiofficial/auctions.git'" in your command prompt.

-- In command prompt type python manage.py runserver.
+- Type python manage.py runserver.
 - Open localhost:8000 in your browser